KazumichiOta/ebt-mni152-stroke-standardspace/README.md

 ventricular fraction = ventricular volume / ICV
 ```

-The resulting ventricular fraction is used as an imaging-based proxy of atrophy and ventricular enlargement.
+The resulting ventricular fraction is used as an atrophy proxy in the associated manuscript.

 ---